Global Shares Advance Following Recent Pullback -- 2nd Update

 Among sectors that outperformed, Chinese car makers listed in Hong Kong got a boost on solid sales in the world's largest car market.
 Geely Automobile rose 4.2% and Brilliance China was up 3.5%.

-Fiat Chrysler Automobiles was one of the largest gainers in Europe, up 5.2% Monday, on news Chinese investors are interested in purchasing the Italian-American auto maker.
+Fiat Chrysler Automobiles was one of the largest gainers in Europe, up 5% Monday, on news that Chinese investors are interested in purchasing the Italian-American auto maker.

 Write to Kenan Machado at kenan.machado@wsj.com